Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-Detection methods play a crucial role in identifying potential vulnerabilities and abnormal behaviors in models, effectively acting as active monitors.
-When integrated with other defense mechanisms, detection systems can trigger automatic safety responses whenever a model behaves unexpectedly or generates harmful outputs.
-Despite their importance, however, existing defense strategies have largely overlooked the integration of detection systems within their pipelines.
-By combining detection with other safety measures, it becomes possible to develop more resilient models capable of dynamically responding to emerging threats.
-For example, stronger attacks may be more easily detected, providing an opportunity for proactive defense.
-An open question remains: \textbf{What is the most effective way to integrate detection as a core component of a defense system, and how can detection and other defense mechanisms complement and enhance each other?}
+Detection methods are essential for identifying potential vulnerabilities and abnormal behaviors in models, serving as active monitors.
+When combined with other defense mechanisms, detection systems can automatically trigger safety interventions whenever a model behaves unexpectedly or generates harmful outputs.
+Despite their importance, most current defense strategies have not fully integrated detection into their pipelines.
+Recent proposal such as chain-of-thought (CoT) monitoring offer even deeper insight into model reasoning by tracking the intermediate steps and thought processes leading to a model’s decision \cite{korbak2025chain}.
+By monitoring CoT outputs, it becomes possible to detect early signs of unsafe or manipulative reasoning, enabling more timely and targeted safety interventions.

+Integrating detection with other safety measures enables the development of more robust models that can dynamically respond to emerging threats.
+For instance, stronger or novel attacks may be more readily detected, allowing for timely, proactive defenses.
+An open question remains: \textbf{What is the most effective way to make detection, including chain-of-thought monitoring, a core component of defense systems}, and \textbf{how can detection and other defense mechanisms best complement and enhance each other?}